 Rathdrum Prairie Aquifer Water Quality

-The population in the area over the Rathdrum Prairie Aquifer (RPA) is projected to potentially grow to 400,000 by the year 2060 (SPF et al, 2010).
+The population in the area over the RPA is projected to potentially grow to 400,000 by the year 2060 (SPF et al. 2010).
 The increase in population could result in potential water quality impacts from the changing land use and urbanization.
 In addition, there has been an improved awareness of the interconnection of surface water and ground water along with water quality and water quantity issues.
-The result is increasingly complicated regulatory, political and legal issues that not only involve municipal, county and state agencies in Idaho but the equivalent involvement in Washington State.
+The result is increasingly complicated regulatory, political, and legal issues that not only involve municipal, county, and state agencies in Idaho but the equivalent involvement in Washington state.

 In order to determine the current water quality and evaluate for the presence of any contaminants or use as a baseline for future water quality studies, DEQ completed a yearlong water quality investigation.
 The investigation included sampling numerous water wells completed in the RPA and along with the peripheral lakes.
 The sample locations can be seen below.

 A number of different constituents were submitted for analysis that include major cations and anions, nitrate-nitrogen and nitrate isotopes, arsenic, uranium, radionuclides, volatile organic compounds, semivolatile organic compounds, deuterium and oxygen-18 isotopes, along with age dating using chlorofluorocarbons and sulfur hexafluoride.
 General results of the investigation indicate that the drinking water quality is very good.